Active Inference with a Self-Prior in the Mirror-Mark Task: EXPERIMENTS AND RESULTS

 For world model training (variational free energy minimization) and policy training (expected free energy minimization), all data were used regardless of sticker presence or action source, so that the models learn correct predictions and action selection across diverse situations.
-In contrast, self-prior training sampled only about 5\% of sticker-bearing episodes from the collected data, causing the agent to form a prior of a sticker-free self.
+In contrast, self-prior training used data in which only about 5\% of episodes contained a sticker, causing the agent to form a prior of a sticker-free self.
 Crucially, the agent was never explicitly instructed to remove the sticker.

-Sticker removal was counted as successful when the agent's hand stays within \qty{2}{\cm} of the sticker for 50 consecutive steps (0.5 seconds).
+Sticker removal was counted as successful when the agent's hand stayed within \qty{2}{\cm} of the sticker for 50 consecutive simulation steps (0.5 seconds).
 The main metrics are expected free energy before and after sticker removal, hand-sticker distance over the episode, and sticker-removal probability. }